oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/aws-pub-sub/README.md

 |:---                               |:---
 | OS                                | Linux* Ubuntu* 16.04, Linux* Ubuntu* 18.04
 | Software                          | C++ 11 or higher, CMake 3.1+, Clang 3.9+ or GCC 4.4+, AWS IoT Device SDK C++ v2
+| What you will learn               | Use the Message Broker for AWS IoT to send and receive messages through an MQTT connection

 This version of the sample has been tested on Ubuntu Linux.
 This sample requires additional system configuration when using Ubuntu OS.
 Instructions on how to install the custom provided all dependency libraries for Linux can be [found here]().